 After last week’s Great British Bake Off episode I found it hard to choose just one thing to make as pies and tarts are so damn delicious.
 So as well as the savoury Leek, Cheese & Potato Pie I made at the weekend, I also decided to make a sweet custard tart.
-Orange is my partner’s favourite citrus fruit, and I’ve not made a chocolate shortcrust pastry before, so I thought they would go together perfectly.
+Orange is my partner’s favourite citrus fruit, and I’ve not made a chocolate shortcrust pastry before, so I thought they would go together perfectly in this Chocolate Orange Custard Tart.
 Apologies for the bad photography, it had gone dark by the time the tart was ready and there was no way I could protect it from consumption before I got some natural light!

-To make the pastry I rubbed 125g butter into a mixture of 225g plain flour, 25g cocoa powder and 80g golden caster sugar.
+To make the pastry I rubbed butter into a mixture of plain flour, cocoa powder and golden caster sugar.

 I added one egg and formed it into a dough.
 I wrapped it in cling film and chilled it in the fridge for 30 minutes.